 MKT 351 (3) Marketing Management.
 Prerequisite: ECO 211.
 Analytical survey of problems encountered by business people in distributing goods and services to markets.
-Takes a marketing-management approach in solving problems related to product planning, channels of distribution, pricing/advertising, and personal selling.
+Takes a marketing-management approach in solving problems related to product planning, channels of distribution, pricing/ advertising, and personal selling.
 Emphasizes role of consumers in the marketing process.
-(F, S, Sum)

-MKT 432 (3) Advertising.
+(F, S, Sum) MKT 432 (3) Advertising.
 Prerequisite: MKT 351.
 Advertising as a communications tool in marketing management.
-Develop an understanding of the role
+Develop an understanding of the role of advertising under diverse marketing conditions.
+Emphasis will focus on problems of integrated advertising strategy in the firm's marketing program pertaining to media-selection, budgeting, production and layout, and measurement of effectiveness.
+Attention will also be given to the social and economic aspects of advertising.
+(F, S)

 MKT 436 (3) Retail Management.
-Prerequisite: MKT 351 Profit planning and business control; buying, stock control, pricing, promotion; store location/layout organization, policies, systems; coordination of store activities.
+Prerequisite: MKT 351.
+Profi planning and business control; buying, stock control, pricing, promotion; store location/ layout organization, policies, systems; coordination of store activities.
 (F)